danneamtu/danneamtu/README.md

 </a>

 ### Joblify project showcase
 Joblify match your technical skills with Front End Developer jobs.
 I started this project in april 2021, both server and client, using: React, Redux, Node.js, MongoDB and Puppeteer.
-If you are interested to see the code or the live website, click on the links bellow:
+Interested to see the code or the live website? .then() click on the links bellow:

 😻  &nbsp;  Client code @ [view client code](https://github.com/danneamtu/joblify/tree/main/client)
 🥳   &nbsp;    Server code @ [view server code](https://github.com/danneamtu/joblify/tree/main/server)